example42/example42.github.io/_posts/2018-10-15-application-management-using-tinypuppet.md

 If multi OS support is needed, the module can get a lot more complex, with a params class or data in module to cope with different paths and names.

-Moreover you may need to add fragments of code for each managed file.
+Moreover you may need to add fragments of code for each managed file and manage the relevant dependencies.

 All code must be inside either a module or a profile and needs unit and acceptance testing.

 When you have multiple applications you will have multiple classes for each of your applications.

-Hopefully your application modules do not interfere with any other module which might lead to duplicate resource type declarations.
+Hopefully, finally, your application modules do not interfere with any other module which might lead to duplicate resource type declarations.

 ## Application deployment using a Tiny Puppet profile